riccardomusmeci/mlx-llm/README.md

 ```
 > [!WARNING]
 > The test will take a while since it will download all the models if not already present.
 Also, once test for a model is done, all the 🤗 hub cache will be deleted.

+> [!NOTE]
+> Run the benchmarks on your Apple Silicon device and then PR-me.

 ### **Model Embeddings ✴️**